 Capital One has the best credit cards for everyday spending, in my opinion, given that several cards earn 2x Capital One miles per dollar spent, with no caps and no foreign transaction fees.
 These rewards can then be transfered to Capital One’s excellent airline & hotel partners, mostly at a 1:1 ratio.
 That’s why I spend more on Capital One credit cards than any other cards.

-- The Capital One Venture X Rewards Credit Card earns 2x Venture miles per dollar spent
+- The Capital One Venture X Rewards Credit Card earns 2x Capital One miles per dollar spent

-- The Capital One Spark Miles for Business earns 2x Spark miles per dollar spent
+- The Capital One Spark Miles for Business earns 2x Capital One miles per dollar spent

 - The Capital One Spark Cash Plus earns 2% cash back